 Brush Creek – Raising Your Son’s Vision to See Greater Possibilities in Life

 Brush Creek is a 915-acre working ranch in beautiful Northeastern Oklahoma.
 Our facility is a 12-15 month residential program accredited with Teen Challenge USA.
 The Cross Christian Academy is our private, accredited, year round school that the boys attend while at Brush Creek.
 Our program offers a very structured environment to help foster growth in each of our student’s lives.
 We use a level system to help teach the students appreciation, gratitude, responsibility, submission to authority, self-control, leadership, time-management, and a strong work ethic.
 The first levels are very controlled but as the students improve and progress, they are awarded higher levels.
 The higher levels allow for more privileges, freedom, and responsibilities.

 During a student’s stay at Brush Creek, each student will have the opportunity to learn various vocational skills such as welding, basic carpentry, plumbing, lawn care, fence repair & building, livestock care, and other ranch duties.
 The students are also involved with various community service projects.
 This aspect of the program is used to assist the students in building a strong work ethic to enable them to be successful in their communities, families, and future careers.

 We supply a strong sense of responsibility, self-discipline techniques and a renewed love for learning.
 Our staff of teachers, counselors and wranglers all have an understanding of the medical and psychological conditions that contribute to unacceptable behavior; they know your boy must remain a distinct individual and solutions must be tailor-made for his success.

-Brush Creek Academy may be just what you need if you want your good son back, with clear thinking and positive pursuits.
+Brush Creek may be just what you need if you want your good son back, with clear thinking and positive pursuits.
 Call us at (918) 435-8206 so we can help your son be better prepared to meet life’s challenges and become a hard working, productive young man.